 In the beginning, there was IT.
 Within companies’ information systems, initial levels of segmentation are needed to separate certain groups of services or computers, according to their exposure to cyber threats - mainly related to Internet connections.
 In the largest companies, there will therefore be a tendency to plan internal segmentation to isolate the departments exposed to the Internet, staff computers, internal services, but also field-based staff and visitors.

 At the same time, under the influence of the digital transformation of companies and the advent of Industry 4.0, industrial networks have evolved over time under the dogma of IT/OT convergence.
-“Initially the industrial network was not connected to the IT system”, explains Tarik Zeroual, Stormshield Named Account Manager.
+“Initially the industrial network was not connected to the IT system”, explains Tarik Zeroual, Stormshield Global Account Manager.
 “Today though, for governance and business reasons there is a real willingness on the part of companies to automatically collect information from the field.
 Operational and maintenance data is no longer enough.
 Industrial companies now want to know how often their equipment is used, as well as having information related to the breakdowns and downtime of this equipment”.
 Establishing a barrier between the worlds of IT and OT is therefore a fundamental security measure, in order to guarantee the cyber-protection of industrial networks.

 This convergence represents a major challenge for most manufacturers, says Vincent Riondet.
 “The vast majority of our industrial networks are very poorly structured.
 They were installed and set up by automation specialists, so this is not their core business: they did not take into account the problems of IP addressing, broadcasting and flow management, for example.
 Their only objective was to make the items of equipment communicate with each other”.
 A challenge that is all the greater since the threat does not necessarily come from very far away.
 Factory employees and outside personnel still often use USB sticks, whether to collect data from the supervision workstation or to update PLCs.
 However, it is still common for them to become infected.
 A simple connection could corrupt an entire information system.
-“This segmentation makes it possible to protect against all internal and external threats, whether they come from the Internet or from external parties”, says Vincent Nicaise, Industrial Partnership Manager at Stormshield.
+“This segmentation makes it possible to protect against all internal and external threats, whether they come from the Internet or from external parties”, says Vincent Nicaise, Industrial Partnership and Ecosystem Manager at Stormshield.